 Fill each egg mould with melted carob a teaspoon will do the job.
 When all moulds are filled gently tap the mould on the worktop to level out their melted contents.
 Put them in the fridge for 30 minutes or so until they’re set.

 Now have a cuppa then set about melting the second batch of carob drops.
-Once melted, take the set eggs out of the fridge and slide them out of their moulds.
+Once melted, remove the set eggs from the fridge and slide them out of their moulds.
 Fill the moulds once again with your new batch of melted carob, these are the other half of your egg.

 While the second batch of carob eggs are still melty put a set egg half on top of it.
 Put in the fridge to set once again, for about an hour this time.
 Take them out of the fridge and slide them out of their moulds.
 You should now have a batch of whole carob mini eggs.